nktuyen/pyWebLinksScraper/README.md

   - 2: Fork any encountered link.

 ### -o/--out
 - Output file and format.
 Format will be determined by file extension.
-Only sqlite3 and json formats are supported.
+Currently, only sqlite3 format is supported.
 If not specified, default output file will be **a.sqlite3**